samliangsk/samliangsk.github.io/_publications/webrtc-and-netunicorn.md

 title: "WebRTC Collection and Analysis Suite Based on NetUnicorn"
 collection: publications
 permalink: /projects/webrtc-and-netunicorn
-excerpt: 'This project is an continuation of the QoE estimation project'
+excerpt: 'This project is an continuation of the QoE estimation project.
+Finding more about Google Login automations'
 date: 2023-07-01
 venue:
 paperurl: